 “Bulletproof coffee”, coffee with unsalted butter or coconut oil in place of cream or milk, has exploded in popularity over the past few years.
 It’s a staple in paleo and keto diets and many vegans enjoy the coconut oil version.
 Of course, mixing in cannabutter or cannabis coconut oil is a great way to get the perceived benefits of bulletproof coffee along with a healthy dose of THC.
 Stir into your favorite brew, or put it in the blender for a frothy morning drink.

-Hopefully we provided some inspiration for your cannabis cooking adventures.
+If you are looking for the best way to decarb marijuana, we recommend you purchase the Ardent NOVA Decarboxylator to get the perfect decarb each time.
+Whether you are looking to make canna oil or cannabutter.
+Our goal is to provide some inspiration for your cannabis cooking adventures.
 Whether you’re a recreational or medicinal user, there are lots of ways for you to use cannabutter or canna oil in the kitchen.
 Share your favorite recipe in the comments!

 © Ardent.
 All Rights Reserved